-70. For the successful handling of grievances, parties involved (investors and competent agencies alike) may need to be assured that confidential information exchanged during the process is not made public, unless agreed otherwise.48 Therefore, it is necessary to find a balance between information that may need to be made available to the public including within the government agencies (for example, due to public interest, social impact or domestic regulations requiring disclosure) and information that must be kept confidential.
+prejudice the rights of the parties in later stages of dispute resolution.
+77 Therefore, it may be necessary to find a balance between information to be made available to the public including within the government agencies (for example, due to public interest, social impact or domestic regulations requiring disclosure) and information to be kept confidential.

-F. Practice by States
+F. Non-exhaustive list of practices by States